DaniLacarbi/JTetris/README.md

 ## How to run
 You will need:
-- JVM (Java Virtual Machine), you can download Oracle's or an open source implementation;
+- JVM (Java Virtual Machine), you can download Oracle's or an open source implementation
 - A Java IDE, such as IntelliJ or Eclipse

 To download this project, simply run